detranam/LinuxMusicDownloader/README.md

 - [ ] Some sort of tracking system to know what has already been downloaded or not
 - [ ] Potentially a precision size checker to find what songs are identical and remove duplicates
 - [ ] Multithreading (if useful)
+- [ ] Add logging to allow for cross-application debugging
+- [ ] Made the actual 'download' method thread safe and asynchronous to allow higher-level applications to continue work

 # How To Use